 In addition to the Cambridge Bursary, students who have been eligible for free school meals (funded by their local authority) will receive the Educational Premium which is an additional non-repayable bursary of £1,000 per year.

 The Cambridge Trust administers various awards for students with overseas fee status.
 Most of the awards are part-cost awards and only students in financial need are eligible.
 Please visit the Cambridge Trust website for further details regarding eligibility and the application process.

 Studentships & summer bursaries

 In addition to the support offered by the University, St John's also offers lots of extra financial assistance for students.

 Important note for EU students:

-Following the announcement by the Universities Minister for England on 23 June 2020, EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals will no longer be eligible for financial support from Student Finance England for courses starting in the academic year 2021-22.
-As such they will also no longer be eligible for financial support from the St John’s Studentship Scheme and the Summer Bursaries scheme from 2021-22.
-EU students entering in October 2020 are unaffected and will continue to be eligible.
+Following the Education (Student Fees, Awards and Support) (Amendment) Regulations 2021, EU nationals (except Irish nationals living in the UK or Ireland), other EEA and Swiss nationals will no longer be eligible for financial support from Student Finance England for courses starting in the academic year 2021-22, unless they are covered by the citizens’ rights provision of the Withdrawal Agreement.
+Students who will not be entitled to financial support from Student Finance England will also no longer be eligible for financial support from the St John’s Studentship Scheme and the Summer Bursaries scheme from 2021-22.
+Returning EU students are still entitled to financial support from Student Finance England and remain unaffected.